diyaa1201/Analysis-of-Inflation-on-Business-Cycle/README.md

-**Analysis of Inflation on Business and Economic Growth** 📘 Overview
+**Analysis of Inflation on Business and Economic Growth**

+📘 Overview
 This project analyzes the relationship between inflation and economic growth in India using real-world macroeconomic indicators.
 It explores how inflation trends correlate with GDP, GNI, and other growth measures over time, applying data warehousing and data mining techniques.

+# Inflation Analysis Project

+## Project Overview
+This project analyzes [mention what, e.g., global inflation trends, US CPI data, the impact of specific factors] using Python.
+The goal is to [mention your goal, e.g., identify key drivers, forecast future inflation, or visualize historical trends].

+## Repository Contents
+- `inflation_analysis.ipynb`: The main Jupyter Notebook containing the complete code, from data loading to visualization and analysis.

-📂 Dataset Information
+pip install pandas numpy matplotlib seaborn statsmodels scikit-learn 📂 Dataset Information
 Source
 The datasets were collected from the World Bank Open Data and Government of India (MOSPI) sources.